usama805/usama805/README.md

 <h2 align="left">Hi 👋!
-My name is Usama Rabi and I'am ..., from  Islamabad ,pakistan</h2>
+My name is Usama Rabi and I am a Frontend Developer from Islamabad, Pakistan</h2>

 ###